 Create your own button

-This button can be a simple link with a CSS formatting or you can create a Google review image button such as the examples above and just add the link to the image.
+This button can be a simple link with CSS formatting, or you can create a Google review image button such as the examples above and just add the link to the image.

-In the example below is a CSS button formatted with a simple styling that you can copy/paste from the field below and add it to your website.
+The example below is a CSS button formatted with a simple styling that you can copy/paste from the field below and add to your website.

 Here is the button design: